h4ckyou/CSEAN24/rev/just rev/solution/index.md

 Now let's see example:

-If we give it:
+If we input:
-- abcd, the result should give: badc
+- abcd, the function should modify our buf value to: badc

 We can confirm by setting a breakpoint before the call to the function and seeing the modified value after this function is called
 ![image](https://github.com/user-attachments/assets/29fc57ab-e685-4d30-a5b8-dcd335717e96)